rmwerner18/twitter_project_frontend/notes.md

         -else
             -no save, when trying to save, open a register option or something

+Goals for 9/7

+All promary goals met
+Secondary goals:
+    go back from the definition page
+    Refactoring in general
+    Nicer styling for borders/colors on main page -Larger search bar
+        -Custom buttons maybe

+Goals for 9/8

+go back from the definition page
+Authorize with Twitter account
+Basic authorization done
+User model building
+WordBank model Building
+Join table model building
+Saving words
+Mailer set up to send someone list of synonyms in their word bank at the end of their session

 styling of search bar:
     .parent of search bar {